Sofia Vergara Has Success In Embryo Case, While Nick Loeb Makes Powerful Friends

 A post shared by Sofia Vergara (@sofiavergara) on

-Recently, Vergara, the Modern Family star, had another legal success when the embryo case versus Nick Loeb was tossed out of state court in Louisiana, and will now sit in federal court in Louisiana, where it has a better chance of being tossed out.
-Even though Sofia Vergara lives in California, where the embryos are housed, Loeb is said to have filed in Louisiana as a result of forum shopping (Louisiana is thought to be a state that does not support a woman’s right to choose), according to Vergara’s lawyers.
+Recently, Vergara, the Modern Family star had another legal success when the embryo case versus Nick Loeb was tossed out of state court in Louisiana, and will now sit in federal court in Louisiana, where it has a better chance of being tossed out.
+Even though Sofia Vergara lives in California, where the embryos are housed, Loeb is said to have filed in Louisiana as a result of forum shopping (Louisiana is thought to be a state that does not support a woman’s right to choose) according to Vergara’s lawyers.

 “Clearly, purported plaintiffs filed this suit in Louisiana in an obvious attempt to ‘forum shop’ for a venue with a state law that Mr. Loeb believes is favorable to his position.”

-Nick Loeb has also set up a trust in the state of Louisiana and appointed the embryos, named Emma and Isabella, as beneficiaries.
-Conversely, Loeb now says that the embryos should be implanted in a surrogate and brought to term in order to benefit from said trust.
-But Modern Family’s Sofia Vergara says she knew nothing about any trust, and that it is just another tactic to build up a weak argument.
+Nick Loeb has also set up a trust in the state of Louisiana, and appointed the embryos, named Emma and Isabella as beneficiaries.
+Conversely, Loeb now says that the embryos should be implanted in a surrogate, and brought to term in order to benefit from said trust.
+But Modern Family Sofia Vergara says she knew nothing about any trust, and that it is just another tactic to build up a weak argument.

 “Mr. Loeb obviously set up this trust… for the sole purpose of fabricating a scenario whereby alleged third parties could bring suit against Ms. Vergara in Louisiana — which, by no coincidence, is the only state that purportedly provides special rights to embryos.”